ethitter/View-All-Posts-Pages/README.md

 3. Navigate to Options > Permalinks and click *Save Changes* to update navigation.

 ## Frequently Asked Questions ##

+### I upgraded to WordPress 5.2 and this plugin stopped working. ###

+WordPress 5.2 updated the function that's used to retrieve post content, defeating this plugin's method of creating the view-all output.
+Progress towards a 5.2-compatible approach will be tracked at [https://git.ethitter.com/wp-plugins/view-all-posts-pages/issues/1](https://git.ethitter.com/wp-plugins/view-all-posts-pages/issues/1).

 ### Links don't work ###
 First, navigate to Options > Permalinks in WP Admin, click *Save Changes*, and try again.